-Based on the geology of the area and the palaeontological record as we know it, it can be assumed that the formation and layout of the gneisses, schists, granites and basalts are typical for the country and, except for the cherts, do not contain any fossil plant, insect, invertebrate and vertebrate material.
-They is a very small chance that the chert bands within the Kromberg Formation of the Onverwacht Group may contain microfossils of early unicellular bluegreen algae but these are not visible to the naked eye.
+Based on the geology of the area and the palaeontological record as we know it, it can be assumed that the formation and layout of the gneisses, schists, granites, greywackes and basalts are typical for the country and, except for the cherts, do not contain any fossil plant, insect, invertebrate and vertebrate material.
+There is a very small chance that the chert bands within the Moodies Group may contain microfossils of early unicellular bluegreen algae but these are not visible to the naked eye.
 No fossils, however, have been reported from this region.
+It is assumed that the clearing for agriculture will be on soils and not on rocky outcrops.
+Soils would not contain fossils.